Shahabks/myprosody/README.md

 ## NOTE:

-After installing Myprosody, download the files
+After installing Myprosody, download the folder called:

-                                  1.	myspsolution.praat

-                                  2. MLTRNL.praat

-                                  3.	stats.csv
+                                      myprosody

 from

                         https://github.com/Shahabks/myprosody

-and save in the directory where you will save audio files for analysis.
+and save on your computer.
+The folder includes the audio files folder where you will save your audio files for analysis.

 ### Audio files must be in *.wav format, recorded at 48 kHz sample frame and 24-32 bits of resolution.

 To check how the myprosody functions behave, please check

-                                    EXAMPLES.docx
+                                    EXAMPLES.pdf

 on
                         https://github.com/Shahabks/myprosody